Someone’s getting married. Someone has a big birthday. Someone got a promotion.

-- The groom was the first friendly face I saw during Freshman Orientation at Emory University.
+- The groom was the first friendly face I saw during freshman orientation at Emory University.
 Little did we know that we would end up rooming together for the next three years.

 - I am Spencer’s little sister, maid of honor, part-time slave and chocolate cookie sharer.

-- Spencer and I have worked together for the last 5 years and, as you will learn, she is also the sole reason I was kicked off the office softball team.
+- Spencer and I have worked together for the last five years and, as you will learn, she is also the sole reason I was kicked off the office softball team.
 But first, let me tell you a less embarrassing story…

 After your hook and a brief background you are ready for 1, 2 or 3 stories depending on how much time you have been allotted.
 Rule of thumb: